kamome1201/kamome1201.github.io/_pages/en-us/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Evolution has led to remarkable innovations in the structures and functions of organisms, sometimes reaching levels that seem almost unbelievable.
-Our research aims to demystify these evolutionary marvels.
-We integrate computational and experimental approaches to study a wide range of organisms, particularly focusing on plants.
+Our research aims to demystify these evolutionary marvels by integrating computational and experimental approaches to study a wide range of organisms, with a particular focus on plants.

 Our primary interest lies in insect-trapping carnivorous plants, which derive nutrients from their captured prey.
-By studying these unique plants, our research enhances understanding of key concepts in evolutionary biology, including convergent evolution, co-option, drastic morphological changes, preadaptation, phenotypic plasticity, biological interactions, and whole-genome duplication.
+By studying these unique plants, we aim to enhance our understanding of key concepts in evolutionary biology.